Insider Tips From Local Experts

 Gateway to the Sonoran Desert

 If you’re craving the feel of a new trail under your boots, make a beeline for Scottsdale’s McDowell Sonoran Preserve.
-At 30,200 acres (and growing), it’s the largest urban preserve in the nation.
+At 30,500 acres (and growing), it’s the largest urban preserve in the nation.
 But that’s not the only thing that makes it a must-see for outdoor enthusiasts.
-Here are some things to do in the Sonoran Desert.
+Here are some fun things to do in the Sonoran Desert.

 Hiking the Preserve